dangoslen/dangoslen-me-site/content/blog/changing-how-i-review-code.md

 > Pull requests are an improvement on working alone.
 But not on working together.

 That struck a chord.
-Indeed, pull requests _aren't_ the main way to collaborate with people after all.
+Indeed, pull requests _aren't_ the primary way to collaborate with people after all.

 Collaborating on code is vital to a team's ability to maintain a codebase.
 If a single member of a team is left to write an entire codebase without working with other team members, there is a high probability that the rest of the team won't be able to contribute to it after a while.
 Worse, if left alone, a single team member might even get things wrong or be unable to solve a problem.
 Therefore, collaborating early and often is a good idea.

 The next question that arises is this: how _does_ a team collaborate on code?
 Further, can a team collaborate too early?
 Too often?

 Many teams seem to have concluded that a pull request is a great place to have collaboration.
 I don't think they are wrong.
 First, a team member feels ready to share a version of their code with the rest of the team for direct feedback.
 Then, like an author writing a book, they submit it for a first review to get feedback.
-The rest of the team acts as editors, ready to help get the draft ready to print.
+The rest act as editors, ready to help get the draft ready to print.

 There isn't anything wrong with teams seeing pull requests as a place for collaborating.
 The problem is when teams think collaboration is _restricted_ only to the code review process.

 Teams should be working together on problems, ideas, and code well before code is submitted for review.
-Mentors should be advising mentees, peers should be offering help to each other, and pair programming or debugging sessions should be common.
+Mentors should be advising mentees, peers should be offering help to each other, and pair programming or debugging sessions should be routine.
 If an author were to send the first draft to their editor without disclosing what the book is about, it would make it harder for the editor.
-The editor now has more they need to understand to give reasonable and helpful feedback.
+The editor now has more they need to understand to give useful feedback.
 As a result, the publication date is likely to get pushed later than anticipated.

-Real collaboration is more than just leaving a comment or a suggestion.
+Genuine collaboration is more than just leaving a comment or a suggestion.
 It's discussing alternative solutions, prodding at requirements, and having real-time feedback loops with your team.

 I will be working towards making this form of collaboration more common within my team.
 I'm hoping to move us beyond collaboration via comments and get back to real-time collaboration.